navuboy/ddpg_biped/README.md

 <p>
 The autonomous walking of the bipedal walking robot is achieved using reinforcement learning algorithm called <b>Deep Deterministic Policy Gradient(DDPG)</b>.DDPG is one of the algorithms for <b>learning controls in continuous action spaces</b>.
 <p>The results of the experiment have been documented in the research manuscript: <b>https://goo.gl/zezN1g</b></p>
-##Requirements:
-ROS Kinetic
-Gazebo
-Nvidia GeForce GTX 1050 Ti GPU
+Packages and Platforms: ROS Kinetic, Gazebo, TensorFLow (with GPU support), Nvidia GeForce GTX 1050 Ti GPU, OpenAI Gym.
-TensorFLow (with GPU support)
-OpenAI Gym
 </p>

 ***walker_gazebo*** contains the robot model(both **.stl** files & **.urdf** file) and also the gazebo launch file.